openjs-foundation/cross-project-council/proposals/stage-1/CODE_OF_CONDUCT/FOUNDATION_CODE_OF_CONDUCT_REQUIREMENTS.md

 addition, projects joining the foundation are required to adopt this code of conduct within 3 months of joining the foundation.

-The foundation has chosen to require a common Code of Conduct.
-This will allow a common escalation process and will allow the Foundation to better support projects in their efforts to apply the Code of Conduct.
+A common Code of Conduct will allow a common escalation process and will allow the Foundation to better support projects in their efforts to apply the Code of Conduct.

 ## Enforcement

-For spaces managed by the foundation complaints can be forwarded to report@xxxx.org and will be investigated by the Cross Project Council(CPC) or its delegates.
+For spaces managed by the Foundation, complaints can be forwarded to report@openjsf.org and will be investigated by the Cross Project Council (CPC) or its delegates.
 All complaints will be reviewed, investigated, and will result in a response that is deemed necessary and appropriate to the circumstances.
 The CPC is obligated to maintain confidentiality with regard to the reporter of an incident.

-For spaces managed by each project, the project must provide an email to which complaints can be forwarded and document that complaints will be investigated and will result in a response that is deemed appropriate for the circumstances.
+For spaces managed by member projects, the project must provide an email to which complaints can be forwarded and document that complaints will be investigated and will result in a response that is deemed appropriate for the circumstances.
 Each project is free to implement enforcement of the Code of Conduct using processes appropriate for the size